How to Use Essential Oils for Your Muscles and Joints

 These products are used topically, so they’re less invasive than traditional pharmacological remedies.

-This is why you should dilute them in other substances, such as almond oil or arnica oil.
-If you don’t do this, then the essential oils in question may irritate your skin.
+Even so, you should dilute them in other substances, such as almond oil or arnica oil.
+If you don’t do this, they may irritate your skin.

 You achieve the same effect without putting your skin in danger when you mix these oils with carrier oils.